There Was Once an Asylum

 Gailes Golf Club

 Dr C. R. Boyce O.B.E., together with his father, Mr W.F.R.
-Boyce, who died in 1965 aged ninety-five years, began working for Gailes before the club existed.
-Of championship stature as a golfer, Dr Boyce continuously maintained his interest in Gailes, and his knowledge and experience have found expression in many parts of the course.
+Boyce, who died in 1965 at the age of ninety-five, began working for Gailes before the club existed.
+As a golfer of championship stature, Dr Boyce consistently maintained his interest in Gailes, and his knowledge and experience have found expression throughout the course.
 He was a Medical Officer at the Hospital for six months in 1928 and for the two years preceding his enlistment.
-From 1942 to 1945 he was a prisoner of war and on his return in 1946, he went to Toowoomba as Superintendent of the Willowburn Hospital.
+From 1942 to 1945, he was a prisoner of war, and on his return in 1946, he went to Toowoomba as Superintendent of the Willowburn Hospital.
 In 1950, he succeeded Dr Stafford as Medical Superintendent at Goodna.
 He retired on 30th June 1965, and in that year Her Majesty honoured him for his services to Queensland by awarding him the Most Excellent Order of the British Empire.
-A life member, Dr Boyce was still a regular visitor to the club in 1974.
-In 1963, "The Clive Boyce Cup" began and was immediately accorded honour board status.
-It is an Open Four Ball Best Ball Stableford played as a pipe opener on the Saturday preceding Opening Day Harmony has always existed between the hospital and the club and each of the three Medical Superintendents to follow Dr Ellerton has been a golfer and each has been President of Gailes.
+A life member, Dr Boyce, was still a regular visitor to the club in 1974.
+In 1963, "The Clive Boyce Cup" was established and immediately accorded honour board status.
+It is an Open Four Ball Best Ball Stableford played as a pipe opener on the Saturday preceding Opening Day.
+Harmony has always existed between the hospital and the club, and each of the three Medical Superintendents to follow Dr Ellerton has been a golfer and each has been President of Gailes.
 At the hospital, Dr Stafford succeeded Dr Ellerton, and he handed over to Dr Boyce in 1950.
-In 1965, Dr Ormonde Orford took over from Dr Boyce and became President of the club from 1970 to 1972.
+In 1965, Dr Ormonde Orford succeeded Dr Boyce as President of the club, serving from 1970 to 1972.

 He also won the Queensland Golf Championship in 1920 and again in 1921.